BoLS logo Today's Tabletop & RPG News

 Advertisement

-Both factions also give you character with no units to join.
-It is almost as if the box mini contents was designed before the rules on joining units were written.
-There’s also no box with everything you need to play to physically play a game.
-Each one either missing cards or dice or something.
+Both factions also give you characters with no units to join.
+It is almost as if the box mini contents were designed before the rules on joining units were written.
+There’s also no box with everything you need to play to play a game physically.
+Each one is either missing cards or dice or something.
 All of this is combined with a shortage of models that makes it very hard to get into the game.

-OK but all that stuff is is kind of ephemeral.
+OK, but all that stuff is kind of ephemeral.
 What about the rules?
-Well again, here GW has learned some things.
-Starting over from scratch with a bunch of new Indices is a pretty good move in theory.
+Well, again, here, GW has learned some things.
+Starting over from scratch with a bunch of new indexes is a pretty good move in theory.
 It lets you have everyone start on the same foot and allows for a refreshed and balanced game.
-Giving out the rules and the Indices for free was also a great move by GW.
-It allowed people to get started playing right away with their existing collections, and also took some of the sting out of having you collection of 9th Codices invalidated.
+Giving out the rules and the indexes for free was also a great move by GW.
+It allowed people to get started playing right away with their existing collections and also took some of the sting out of having your collection of 9th Codices invalidated.

 Advertisement

-However all the good GW had done releasing the Indices fell apart when people actually played with them.
-The biggest single issue with the 10th launch was its complete lack of balance between the armies.
-From the get go the game was woefully uneven.
-Anyone who looked at it, even pre-release could see the flaws.
-The armies had some massive power imbalances in them and many seemed rushed.
-Indeed rumors state that some of the Indices were completed in a handful of days so rushed was the schedule.
+The armies had some massive power imbalances, and many seemed rushed.
+Indeed, rumors state that some of the indexes were completed in a handful of days.
 The first months of the 10th Edition have been a story of a few armies dominating the game despite repeated attempts to nerf them.

 Advertisement